People With a Van on The Beach

 Or perhaps Dolphin and Snorkel Tours is the right match for you.
 With an emphasis on local wildlife, this charter provides unforgettable and educational day trips focused on wildlife photography, shell collecting, private island picnics and (of course) dolphins.
 In fact, dolphin sightings are guaranteed!

 With all of these great options, it isn't hard to see why Panama City Beach is the second-most visited dive location in Florida.
-You too can jump fins-first into the Gulf of Mexico to experience the marine life and treasured underwater landscapes we call home.
+You too can jump fins-first into the Gulf to experience the marine life and treasured underwater landscapes we call home.